JunekureWu/integratedPDAC/README.md

 If you have utilized the research methods from this project, please remember to cite our paper in your research: DOI.XXX.XXXX.XX

-Contributors: Jun Wu, Wei Zhang, TengHui Dai.
+Contributors: Jun Wu, TengHui Dai, Wei Zhang.